 - At a Remote Site with no infrastructure, e.g. testing of welding at an off-shore gas facility.

-Secondly, there is a wide variety of businesses that might require or benefit from an iSO 17025 accredited laboratory.
+There is a wide variety of businesses that might require or benefit from an ISO 17025 accredited laboratory.
 These would include…

 - New testing laboratory that needs to compete with established labs,

-- Old calibration laboratory that need to ‘up its game’ to avoid loss of business to other accredited labs,
+- Old calibration laboratory that needs to ‘up its game’ to avoid loss of business to other accredited labs,

-- Precision parts and product manufacturer whose customers value or demand reliable test results.
+- Precision parts and product manufacturers whose customers value or demand reliable test results.

 - Businesses with lots of devices/tools needing frequent calibration, e.g. aircraft maintenance or aircraft parts repair, where an in-house accredited lab saves money and is more responsive to demand,